Detecting Malicious Concepts without Image Generation in AI-Generated Content (AIGC): Experiments

 \subsubsection{Overview of Concept Matching Evaluation}

-Due to the high degree of generalization (compression of information) in the extraction of the embedding vectors of the concepts, much of the information that characterizes the class of the target concepts is lost.
-Therefore, it is necessary for us to develop a concept matching function for the QuickLook model, which provides information about the concept's class quilt, so that by comparing it with the example diagram and text description of the concept, it can be determined whether the concept matches or not.
+Although concept extraction compresses fine-grained visual details, the resulting embedding vectors still preserve the coarse semantic information that is most relevant to concept-level risk detection and class attribution.
+Therefore, we develop a concept matching function for the QuickLook model to recover this coarse semantic signal in the form of concept classes, so that the platform can compare it with the accompanying example diagrams and text descriptions to judge whether the uploaded concept is semantically consistent.
 For concept matching in the QuickLook model, we consider the scenario where it is necessary to quickly determine the \textit{concept class} to which a given concept belongs.

 It is shown in Figure \ref{figure-performance1} the detection results of concept matching.
 The row of the concept example diagrams in the figure shows the content of a particular concept, which is a visualization of the concept.
 In relation to the reality of concept sharing platforms, its role is to give users a reference to the content of the images that may be generated using this concept.
 The concept example diagram is usually a set of images generated by the concept, and the images are chosen here for a clearer presentation of the set of images used in concept extraction (UUC).
 There are no concepts or concept files in Figure \ref{figure-performance1}, as they are not intuitively distinguishable.
 The concept matching results shown in the figure are class nouns of the concepts, such as person, dog, flower, etc., and the QuickLook model gives a broader class when it is not possible to directly output its specific concept class.